Atrial fibrillation: Sedentary lifestyle

 A sedentary lifestyle increases the risk factors associated with AF, such as obesity, hypertension, or diabetes mellitus.
 This favors remodeling processes of the atrium due to inflammation or alterations in the depolarization of cardiomyocytes by elevation of sympathetic nervous system activity.
 A sedentary lifestyle is associated with an increased risk of AF compared to physical activity.
 In both men and women, the practice of moderate exercise reduces the risk of AF progressively; intense sports may increase the risk of developing AF, as seen in athletes.
 It is due to a remodeling of cardiac tissue, and an increase in vagal tone, which shortens the effective refractory period (ERP) favoring re-entries from the pulmonary veins.

 Tobacco

 The rate of AF in smokers is 1.4 times higher than in non-smokers.
-However, snus consumption, which delivers nicotine at a dose equivalent to that of cigarettes and is debated as a harm-reduction product, is not correlated with AF.
+Snus consumption, which delivers nicotine at a dose equivalent to that of cigarettes, is not correlated with AF.